-HBC-SC020 (Stock) – In my opinion, it has pretty good synergy off the bat and is likely the best stock cable that comes in a headphone, although I do wish it was a bit more technical for the price.
+Yamaha HBC-SC020 (Stock) – In my opinion, it has OK performance off the bat and is a solid stock cable, although I wish it was more technical for the price.
 However, depending on how resolving your system is, I felt this cable was a significant bottleneck to the YH5K.
-It might be enough for most people but since this is a flagship headphone, it deserves better.
+It might be enough for most people but since these are flagship headphones, they deserve better.

-Danacable Lazuli Reference – This is a solid option if you want a warm, rich, and relaxed tilt.
-It has great grip in the bass, a very organic sound, and solid stage depth, although stage width is on the narrow side.
-It is slightly on the more colored side of what I consider neutral, but it’s still a solid match in terms of synergy and balance.
+Danacable Lazuli Reference (via DHC adapters) – This is a solid option if you want a warm, rich, and relaxed tilt.
+It has good grip in the bass, an organic sound, and solid stage depth, although the stage width is on the narrow side.
+While it’s on the more colored side of what I consider neutral, it’s still an OK match.
 And I’m sure many will enjoy the Dana “house sound.”
 I felt this cable didn’t take full advantage of the YH5K’s strengths and noticeably upset their tonal balance, but it was still a “fun,” albeit exaggerated pairing.

-Brise Audio YATONO-HP Ultimate – A cable that is on the neutral, ever so slightly relaxed side.
-It elevates the YH5K from top to bottom, taking excellent advantage of its strengths (ie. stage openness, treble texture, resolving power), and it provides a more coherent stage with improved width and insane depth, adding even more to its openness.
-It is superbly balanced, controlled, and refined with awesome energy throughout.
+Brise Audio YATONO-HP Ultimate (via DHC adapters) – A cable that is on the neutral, ever so slightly relaxed side.
+The YATONO elevates the YH5K from top to bottom, taking excellent advantage of their strengths (ie. stage openness, treble texture, sub-bass texture, resolving power), and it provides a more coherent stage with improved width and insane depth, adding even more to their openness and blackness.
+This pairing is superbly balanced, controlled, mature, dynamic, and refined with awesome energy and sweetness.
 On top of that, the entirety of the bass has excellent heft, texture, and command.
-In my mind, this cable completes this headphone very well and there’s really nothing for me to complain about.
-It is a worthwhile pairing in my opinion, and absolutely worth its cheddar (assuming everything else in your chain is up to snuff).
+In my mind, this cable completes these headphones well and there’s nothing for me to complain about.
+It’s a worthwhile pairing in my opinion, and worth its cheddar (assuming everything else in your chain is up to snuff).

-It’s a good headphone stand (HST-5000) that’s built well and looks sleek too.
+It’s a well-built and sleek-looking headphone stand (HST-5000).
 No major complaints, though I wish it were adjustable.

 Just another random person on the internet into this very niche hobby…